tidyverse/tidyr/revdep/cran.md

 ### New problems
 (This reports the first line of each new failure)

-* archiveRetriever
-  checking tests ...
-ERROR

 * causact
   checking examples ...
 ERROR

 * covidregionaldata
   checking tests ...
 ERROR
+  checking re-building of vignette outputs ...
+WARNING

 * crosstable
   checking tests ...
 ERROR